Top-BenBen/Logistics-Performance-Analysis/README.md

 These measures are used across PivotTables, Slicers, and visual summaries.

 Dimensions for Analysis:

-Dimension	Key Attributes	                              Used For

-Date	Year, Month, Week, Quarter	                      Time-based analysis
+Date (Year, Month, Week, and Quarter) was used for Time-based analysis

-Driver	Name, ID	                                      Performance benchmarking
+Driver	Name and  ID were used for Performance benchmarking

-Vehicle	Truck Type, Brand, Year	                        Fleet performance
+Truck Type, Brand, and Year	were used for Fleet performance

-Customer	City, State, Geo-coordinates	                Geographic distribution
+Customer	City, State and Geo-coordinates were used for Geographic distribution

-Dashboard Insights
+Dashboard Insights:
 The resulting dashboard offers interactive analysis across several logistics angles:

-Driver & Vehicle Performance

-Top drivers by KM and revenue

-Vehicles with the highest fuel efficiency and maintenance cost
+Driver & Vehicle Performance: Top drivers by KM and revenue and Vehicles with the highest fuel efficiency and maintenance cost

-Freight Analysis
+Freight Analysis:

-Revenue by truck type and route
+Revenue by truck type and route,

-Cost per KM and profit margins by load weight

-Average goods value across regions
+Cost per KM and profit margins by load weight and Average goods value across regions.

-Customer Mapping
+Customer Mapping:

-Heat map of customers by state/city
+Heat map of customers by state/city and

-Density by latitude and longitude
+Density by latitude and longitude.

-Time Intelligence
+Time Intelligence:

-YTD vs Previous Year revenue
+YTD vs Previous Year revenue,

-Monthly and quarterly performance
+Monthly and quarterly performance and

-Week-on-week delivery trends
+Week-on-week delivery trends.

-Key Takeaways
+### Key Takeaways

 Trailer trucks contributed more significantly to profit, while some brands underperformed in fuel efficiency.